mozilla/mozanalysis/docs/about.rst

 Goals
 =====

-The primary goal of mozanalysis is to capture frequently-used code.
+The primary goal of mozanalysis is to facilitate experiment analysis.